genderkit/genderkit/_resources/health.md

 You can find out more about sports and exercise on [our page on this subject]({% link _resources/sports-and-fitness.md %}).

+### Dealing with problems

+If you are experiencing problems accessing healthcare, we have [guidance on fixing problems or making a complaint]({% link _resources/problems.md %}).

 ### Further reading

 You can find a detailed list of resources about health, ageing, exercise, nutrition, and sexual health on the [the genderarchive.org.uk website](https://genderarchive.org.uk/tag/health-information/).

+You can find more information about accessing healthcare on our pages here:

+{% include medicalnav %}